Invitation to our Secret Adventure 🤫

 -

-During this trip we will go dig sledding with our friends Kristien and Olav.
+During this trip we will go dig sledding with our friend Tor-Henric.
 Happy dogs result in happy guests and guides.
-They take pride in ensuring the dogs are well-cared for and do not compromise on quality to compete with budget sledding companies.
+He take pride in ensuring his dogs are well-cared for and do not compromise on quality to compete with budget sledding companies.

-Their kennel is regularly checked and meets all government requirements, and retired dogs are given a comfortable home on their property.
+His kennel meets all government requirements, and retired dogs are given a comfortable home on their property.

 -